What Is the Difference Between Document Control and Record Control?

 Users need legible, up-to-date, and readily available documents to do their job.
 The bottom line, documents need to be reviewed, approved, legible, up-to-date, communicated, and readily available.
 That is what ISO wants from the control of your documents.

-Records are not the plan.
-Records are created by plans.
-Records are data, but data is not information.
+Records are not the plan, records are created by plans.
+Records are data collected by operating the quality management system, but data is not information.
 Data must be converted into information through the use of charting or trend analysis.
 So the requirements for records are different.
 Records need to be identifiable (labeled), stored, protected (uncorrupted), retrievable (you need to use the data), retained (backed-up), but disposed of when obsolete.

 Documents are created by planning what needs to be done and records are created when something is done.
 Documents can change and records don’t change.
 Documents need to be reviewed, approved, legible, up-to-date, communicated, and readily available.
 Records need to be identifiable, stored, protected, retrievable, retained, but disposed of when obsolete.
-That is what ISO means by control of documents and control of records.
+That is what ISO means by documented information, it is the same as the old control of documents and control of records.
+It is now referred to as documented information control and technically we do not refer to them as documents and records, although I still think that it makes a lot more sense to use the old terminology when describing the difference between document control and record control.